openstack/openstack-manuals/doc/config-reference/source/tables/manila-ca.rst

    * - **[DEFAULT]**
      -
    * - ``ssl_ca_file`` = ``None``
-     - (StrOpt) CA certificate file to use to verify connecting clients.
+     - (String) CA certificate file to use to verify connecting clients.
    * - ``ssl_cert_file`` = ``None``
-     - (StrOpt) Certificate file to use when starting the server securely.
+     - (String) Certificate file to use when starting the server securely.
    * - ``ssl_key_file`` = ``None``
-     - (StrOpt) Private key file to use when starting the server securely.
+     - (String) Private key file to use when starting the server securely.